dpgaspar/Flask-AppBuilder/docs/templates.rst

         {% block list_search scoped %}
             {{ super() }}
-            This Text will replace the search widget
+            This Text will show after the search widget
         {% endblock %}

 I guess you get the general ideal, make use of {{ super() }} to render the block's original content.